marco-gabarron/marco-gabarron-resume/README.md

 - Contact Me Page:
     - Added form for user to get in touch.
-    - Name, Surname, Email and Message field input added.
+    - Name, Surname, Email field input added and textarea included for a Message entry.
+    - Whe clicked, send button will bring you to CI form validator.

 ![ContactMe Screenshot](assets/images/contactme-screenshot.png)